gpeyton/ai-devotional/devotional/index_Q2.md

 The story of Tsar Alexander Pavlovich, who sought to apply Christian principles in his leadership and promoted Bible distribution.
 *Hymn*: Faith of Our Fathers

-## Week 26: More on the Second Commandment
+## Week 26: Who Will Be Saved?
 **Memory Verse**: "God is spirit, and those who worship him must worship in spirit and truth."
 (John 4:24)

-### Day 1: What Is Forbidden in the Second Commandment?
+### Day 1: Who Will Be Saved?
-*Catechism Q51*: What is forbidden in the second commandment?
+*Catechism Q55*: Who will be saved?
-*Catechism A*: The second commandment forbiddeth the worshiping of God by images, or any other way not appointed in his word.
+*Catechism A*: Only those who repent of sin, believe in Christ, and lead holy lives.
 *Hymn*: Spirit of the Living God

 ### Day 2: Accountability